-The Statement of Accounts is presented in accordance with the Code of Accounting Practice on Local Authority Accounting in the United Kingdom 2011-12 as required by the Accounts and Audit Regulations 2012.
-The 2011-12 Code introduced new requirements around accounting for and disclosure of "Heritage Assets" (see pages 25, 38 to 39).
+The Statement of Accounts is presented in accordance with the Code of Accounting Practice on Local Authority Accounting in the United Kingdom 2012-13 as required by the Accounts and Audit Regulations 2012.
+Unlike most recent years there were no significant accounting or disclosure requirements for 2012-13

-Its purpose is to give electors, other local taxpayers, members, employees and other interested parties, clear information about the Council's finances - what local services have cost, how the Council pays for them and what the assets and liabilities are at the year end.
+The purpose of the Statement of Accounts is to give electors, other local taxpayers, councillors, employees and other interested parties, clear information about the Council's finances - what local services have cost, how the Council pays for them and what the assets and liabilities are at the year end.
 The objective is to give a "true and fair" view of the financial position and transactions of the Council.